jonasbohmann/democraciv-discord-bot/README.md

 If you do not want to use the Reddit announcements feature, you have to set `REDDIT_ENABLED` in the `config.py` to `False`.

+####  YouTube

+Notifications for new video uploads from a YouTube channel are enabled by default, but can be disabled in the `config.py`.
+You'll need an API key for the YouTube Data v3 API from Google.
+[This](https://developers.google.com/youtube/v3) has more information on how to get one.

+You can configure everything else that is YouTube related in the `config.py`.

+If you do not want to use the YouTube announcements feature, you have to set `YOUTUBE_VIDEO_ENABLED` in the `config.py` to `False`.

 ##  Modules
 You can add and remove modules by adding or removing them from `initial_extensions` in `client.py`.